 May I submit an application with a proposal for less than $100,000?

 No, our objective is to award high impact grant(s).
 We require all proposals to include a plan and budget utilizing the full $100,000 award.
-The proposed timeline for implementation can be anywhere from 12 to 24 months in length.

 You may submit a proposal in excess of the Impact100 DC grant amount as long as: 1) you are clear about where funds to cover the remaining costs are expected to come from, and 2) your proposal budget clearly specifies what portions of the total project budget the Impact100 DC grant will fund.